Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 5 Types of Sleds

-Before deciding on a home-made jig its worth understanding the quality advantages of a manufactured jig:
+Before deciding on a home-made jig, its worth understanding the quality advantages of a manufactured jig:

 • Router deflection (tilting) with DIY jigs can cause damage to the face of the wood

-• Rails must be kept clear of debris and sawdust to avoid lifting of the sled and creating surface imperfections
+• Rails must be kept clear of debris and sawdust to avoid lifting the sled and creating surface imperfections

 Sled #1: Simple DIY Jig